lazyloafer/KRLM/README.md

 # Simple Setup & Run for KRLM

-## 1. Download Pre-trained LoRA Weights and Preprocessed Data
+## 1. Download model Weights and Preprocessed Data

 First, download the required pre-trained LoRA weights and data from the following link: